quietui/quiet/docs/docs/components/hotkey.md

 ```

 :::info
-Note that `$cmd` and `$option` map to "CTRL" and "ALT" on non-Mac platforms.
-This is a common practice, but not guaranteed for all keyboard shortcuts.
+Note that `$command` doesn't output anything on non-Mac devices.
+When command and control are interchangeable, you can use `$cmdctrl` to show command on Mac and control on other platforms.
 :::

 ### Platform-specific shortcuts